gabo-di/AquaCrop.jl/paper/paper.md

 shows how to configure the model via the API (i.e. using Julia variables), and how to change variables at run time.

-A simple demonstration of the basic run using the data from the `AquaCrop.jl/test/testcase` directory is shown here:
+A simple demonstration of a basic run using the data from the `AquaCrop.jl/test/testcase` directory is shown here: